A massive blast in the Lebanese capital Beirut has left at least 50 people dead and 2,750 others injured, the country's health minister said Tuesday.

 Lebanese President Michel Aoun assembled the High Defense Council at the Baabda Presidential Palace in the capital following the explosion.

-Aoun instructed all armed forces to conduct patrols in the affected districts of the capital and suburbs to control security, Lebanese Presidency said in statement.
+Aoun instructed all armed forces to conduct patrols in the affected districts of the capital and suburbs to control security, the Lebanese Presidency said in a statement.

 He also asked to provide first aid to the injured people at the expense of the Health Ministry, and to provide shelter for victims who were displaced as a result of the huge damage to property.

 Former Prime Minister Saad al-Hariri -- who lives near the area of the explosion -- is said to be unharmed, according to initial reports.
 However, nearby buildings, including Al Hariri's residence and the Beirut Rafic Al-Hariri International Airport, suffered major damage.

 People are trapped under the debris as rescue workers try to reach them.